romirthedev/leaninformaltoformal/README.md

 # Lean - Informal to Formal Converter

-Transform your informal mathematical statements into formal Lean 4 proofs with the power of AI, complete with embedding visualizations.
+Transform your informal mathematical statements into formal Lean 4 proofs with the power of AI, complete with interactive embedding visualizations.

 ## Features

 - **AI-Powered Conversion**: Convert informal mathematical statements to formal Lean 4 proofs using Google Gemini AI
 - **Copy to Clipboard**: Easily copy generated proofs with one click
-- **Embedding Visualizations**: Generate visual representations of how different formalizations relate in semantic space
+- **Interactive Embedding Visualizations**: Generate visual representations of how different formalizations relate in semantic space with hover/click interactions
+- **Real Semantic Embeddings**: Uses Google Gemini API (text-embedding-004) for meaningful clustering
+- **Frontend-Only**: No backend required - everything runs in your browser
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Clean Interface**: Modern, intuitive UI built with React and shadcn/ui

 ## Getting Started

-### Frontend

 1. Install dependencies:
    ```bash